 Polish Max Weber Fellowship

-The Polish Ministry of Education and Science awards two Max Weber Fellowships for the academic year 2023-24.
+The Polish Ministry of Science and Higher Education awards two Max Weber Fellowships for the academic year 2026-27.
 The fellowships are available to Polish candidates who have received a doctorate within the last five years.
 The selected candidates will participate in the Max Weber Programme.

 Interested candidates should apply directly for admission to the Max Weber Programme following the instructions given on this webpage.
-The deadline for applications is 18 October 2022 (14:00 Italian time).
+The deadline for applications is 15 October 2025 (14:00 CEST).
 Eligible Polish candidates will automatically be considered for this Fellowship.

 Interested candidates should apply directly to the Max Weber programme following the instructions given on this webpage.
-The deadline for applications is 18 October 2022 (14:00 Italian time).
-Eligible Slovenian candidates will automatically be considered for this Fellowship.
+The deadline for applications is 15 October 2025 (14:00 CEST).
+Eligible Slovenian candidates will automatically be considered for this Fellowship (if funding is confirmed).